Technigo/project-library/instructions.md

 ## Requirements
 - Your page should display all of the elements (and their information) in the chosen array when the website is loaded
 - Your page should have at least one `filter`, e.g. on genre or cuisine type
-- Your page should be able to `sort` on at least one property, e.g. for books:
+- Your page should be able to `sort` on at least one property, e.g.:
+  - *for books*:
     - from newest to oldest and vice versa
-    - from the highest to lowest rating and vice versa for recipes:
+    - from the highest to lowest rating and vice versa
+  - *for recipes*:
     - from most to least ingredients and vice versa
     - from longest to shortest cooking time and vice versa
 - Your page should feature a button that selects a random book/recipe, and your page should display the selected item